top of page

 The Orientation Centre at the entry point of the Centre hosts a retail store which stocks unique, high quality jewellery and gifts.
 Our merchandise showcases Queensland artists, designers and manufacturers.

-Drinks and snack foods are also available at our on-site Cafe.
-Please refer to trading hours above.
+Drinks and snack foods are also available at our on-site cafe, Cafe 1891.
+View current trading hours.

 Exhibition Spotlight